- English Study in Community

 What this course includes

 You will embark on a learning journey together with course leaders and group participants to develop confidence, fluency and understanding.
-You will have the opportunity to create your own programme of study, personalised for your own language needs.
+Your programme will be personalised for your own language needs.
 This may involve reading, writing, speaking and listening as well as pronunciation and grammar.

 While practising English creatively, we will also explore ourselves on a deeper level, focusing on conscious communication and reflection practices.
 This is an opportunity to collaborate with people from all over the world to share our different cultures and experiences of life.